Client Compass, Divorce Law Monitor

 The wife filed for divorce in July 2019 after nearly 27 years of marriage.
 At the age of 85 the wife learned that the title to the real estate purchased during the marriage had not been in her name as required by the prenuptial agreement.
 Enforcement of the prenuptial agreement would have left the wife with essentially no marital assets and no support from the husband, which the trial court determined was unconscionable.
 The husband appealed the trial court’s decision.

-As I noted in my prior blog post “No Prenupt(ial) Agreement?
+As noted in a prior blog post “No Prenupt(ial) Agreement?
 A 101 Guide to Postnupts,” prenuptial agreements are generally enforceable so long as:

 The Appeals Court in Rudnick focuses on the second look.
 In deciding whether an agreement is conscionable at the time of enforcement, the case law in Massachusetts is clear that a judge should not relieve the parties of their rights and obligations under the prenuptial agreement unless circumstances occurred during the marriage that would leave one spouse without sufficient property or maintenance to support him or herself if the agreement was enforced.